-There currently are a variety of options to travel by night train from Hamburg (Germany) to Heidelberg (Germany), taking between approximately 7 and 8 hours: Namely the ICE 699, the NJ 471, the IC 60471, and the ICE 619.
-These lines are operated by DB, and ÖBB.
+There currently are a variety of options to travel by night train from Hamburg (Germany) to Heidelberg (Germany), taking between approximately 6 and 9 hours: Namely the ICE 619, the IC 60471, the NJ 471 and the ICE 699.
+These lines are operated by DB and ÖBB.

 Next offers

 Deutsche Bahn (DB) exited the actual night train business in 2016.
 However, it operates around a dozen Intercity and Eurocity trains that run exclusively at night.
-In these night trains, there are only first and second class seats.
-The lights stay on all the time and there is no way to recline the seats.
+These trains only have first and second class seats.
+The cars remain lit throughout the night and the seats cannot be reclined.

-The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies). ÖBB night trains typically feature three types of carriages: seats, couchettes, and sleepers.
-Seats are for the bravest, while couchettes and sleepers provide a more comfortable journey.
+The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).
+The ÖBB usually offer three types of carriages in their night trains: seats, couchettes, and sleepers.
+While seats are only for the bravest, couchettes and sleepers offer a more comfortable journey.
 Couchettes accommodate up to six people, while sleepers are private compartments for one to three people.
-They sometimes include a private bathroom or even a shower, sometimes only a sink.
+They may include a private bathroom or shower, or sometimes just a sink.

 Offers on the date of your choice